- Fabian Balle

 The third sub-programme funds projects that make the economy more sustainable, energy efficient, climate-neutral and resilient.
 In addition, projects that promote the development of renewable energy technologies will be funded.

-In the area of climate change mitigation, projects will be supported in the fields of agriculture, land use, peat management, renewable energy and energy efficiency.
-Support will focus on pilot, demonstration and best practice examples that contribute to reducing greenhouse gas emissions.
 In addition, in order to adapt to climate change, projects will be funded that address (urban) land-use planning, resilience of infrastructure, sustainable water management in drought-prone areas, flood and coastal management, resilience of agriculture, forestry and tourism and/or support for the EU's outermost regions, especially in coastal areas.
 In this way, funding will be provided for measures that increase the EU's resilience to climate change.

-The fourth thematic fund under the LIFE programme focuses on the "Green Energy Transition" and supports the transition to an energy efficient, renewable energy based, climate neutral and climate resilient economy.
+The fourth thematic fund under the LIFE programme focuses on the "Clean Energy Transition" and supports the transition to an energy efficient, renewable energy based, climate neutral and climate resilient economy.
 It aims to enable and facilitate the green energy transition across Europe by financing coordination and support actions.
 Funding is provided for actions that remove barriers to the socio-economic transition to green energy.
 To this end, CINEA has defined five areas of intervention to support actions in the following areas

 a) Establishing national, regional and local policy frameworks to support the energy transition,